TwilightHunt/srt-videoplayer/README.md

 # srt-videoplayer

-Easy way to watch uploaded video and subtitles and use chrome text extensions.
+Easy way to watch uploaded video and subtitles and use your browser's text extensions.
 - Custom videoplayer
 - SRT/VTT support
 - Open source